 \section{Introduction}

-In a standard binary supervised classification problem, the classifier (e.g., decision trees, logistic regression, support vector machines, etc.) is given training instances with features x and their labels y=0 (negative) or y=1 (positive).
-The classifier learns a model $f:x \rightarrow y$, which can classify an unlabeled instance as positive or negative based on its features.
-It is often challenging, expensive, and even impossible to annotate large datasets in real-world applications \cite{pulsnar_1}, and frequently only positive instances are labeled.
-Unlabeled instances with their features can be classified via positive and unlabeled (PU) learning \cite{pulsnar_1, pulsnar_2}.
+In a standard binary supervised classification problem, the classifier (e.g., decision trees, support vector machines, etc.) is given training instances $\mathcal{X}$ with features $x$ and their labels $y=0$ (negative) or $y=1$ (positive).
+The classifier learns a model $f: \mathcal{X} \rightarrow 0, 1$, which classifies an unlabeled instance as positive or negative based on $x$.
+It is often challenging, expensive, and even impossible to annotate large datasets in real-world applications \citep{pulsnar_1}, and frequently only positive instances are labeled.
+Unlabeled instances with their features can be classified via positive and unlabeled (PU) learning \citep{pulsnar_1, pulsnar_2}.
 Some of the PU learning literature focuses on improving classification metrics, and others focus on the problem of estimating the fraction, $\alpha$, of positives among the unlabeled instances.
 Although this work focuses on the latter, calibration and enhancing classification performance are also addressed.

-PU learning problems abound in many domains.
-For example, in electronic healthcare records, diagnosis codes can establish patients have been evaluated and labeled positive for a given disease, yet the absence of a diagnosis code does not establish a patient is negative for a disease, and such patients are elements of an unlabeled mix of positives and negatives.
-Importantly, confirmed negatives are generally not codable, and thus traditional supervised learning is infeasible.
+PU learning problems abound in many domains \citep{pulsnar_50}.
+For instance, in electronic healthcare records, the lack of a diagnosis code does not confirm a patient's negative disease status, as negatives are not routinely recorded nor have billing codes, making traditional supervised learning impractical.
 Much medical literature is dedicated to estimating disease incidence and prevalence but contends with incomplete medical assessment and recording.
-The potential to assess the incidence of a given disease (without costly in-person assessment or chart reviews) in large unlabeled populations could have substantial public health benefits.
+The potential to assess disease incidence without costly in-person assessment or chart reviews could have substantial public health benefits.
 In market research, one typically has a modest set of positives, say of customers or buyers of a product, has a set of attributes over both the positives and a large population of unlabeled people of size $N$, and wishes to establish the size of the addressable market, $\alpha N$.